-Israel strikes on Gaza kill 4, militant commander among dead
+Israeli strikes on Gaza kill 7, including senior militant

 Israel says there can be no major moves toward lifting the blockade until the soldiers’ remains and captive civilians are released.
 Israel and Hamas have held numerous rounds of Egyptian-mediated talks on a possible swap.

-Associated Press reporter Ariel Schalit in Kibbutz Yad Mordechai, Israel and Joseph Krauss in Ottawa, Ontario contributed to this report.
+Associated Press reporter Ariel Schalit in Kibbutz Yad Mordechai, Israel, and Joseph Krauss in Ottawa, Ontario, contributed to this report.